Frequently Asked Questions (FAQ)

 24. Can a student receive a bursary for an extra year of study?

-The bursary period will be extended to cover one additional year in a degree programme or the time required
+The bursary period might be extended to cover one additional year in a degree programme or the time required

 for completion of one additional course in the PGCE programme.
 Only one such extension will be granted.

 Funding for an additional year of study (i.e. 5th year) ) is not automatic and will be considered on a case by case